In Soviet Russia, time manages YOU!

 I’m still concerned about the amount of time I might lose if my partner takes another partner.
 What’s wrong with just limiting the amount of time she spends with any new lover from the get-go?

-That can become a dangerous road to walk down, and it opens the possibility of stunting any new relationship, which can breed frustration and resentment.
+That can be a dangerous road to walk down, and it opens the possibility of stunting any new relationship, which can breed frustration and resentment.

 Any relationship can have time management problems.
 A person starts working longer hours at the office, a person picks up a new hobby, a person starts spending more time with friends, a person starts playing video games—when these things happen, people don’t generally say things like “If you start taking up photography as a hobby, I am going to want to start scheduling the time you spend doing it, because I want to be able to limit the amount of time you spend away from me.”
 We don’t see hobbies or interests in a time-constraint way; most of us would not think it reasonable to say “Well, okay, you can start playing the new Playstation game, but only if you do it for no more than seven hours per month on alternate Thursdays.”